gwangjinkim/regreplaceR/README.md

 This R package provides 4 tiny regex tools to extract, match, and replace named regex groups in strings.
-It contains in addition to 3 functions `groups()`, `match_group()` and `replace_group()` a `R6` class `Replacer` which is the preferred interface of this package.
+It contains in addition to 3 functions `groups()`, `match_group()` and `replace_group()` a `R6` class `Replacer` which is thought as the main interface of this package.

 ## Installation